-SPARQL & Messaging API: Each PIE maintains a SPARQL & Messaging API ensuring interoperability on syntactic level.
-The SPARQL Query Language is a Declarative Query Language (like SQL) for performing Data Manipulation and Data Definition operations on Data represented as a collection of RDF Language sentences/statements.
+Manipulation and Data Definition operations on Data represented as a collection of RDF Language sentences/statements.
 Messaging functionality is achieved using a Developer REST API using the basic graph pattern elements of SPARQL.

 Data import REST API: This component provides the main mechanisms for the PIE to exchange data sets from the underlying system on which it is deployed.
 The main gateway of the PIE is a REST API that incorporates the necessary security mechanisms.
 It is expected that that the underlying "Knowledge Base" will consume this REST API to exchange data with the PIE.
-However, given the expected heterogeneity of the systems that the PIE will interact additional mechanisms are provided to facilitate the connection with these systems.
-In case the "Knowledge Base" already provides each own API the optional component "Knowledge Mapper" is used which acts as an intermediate among the "Data Import REST API" and the API of the underlying system.
+However, given the expected heterogeneity of the systems that the PIE will interact with additional mechanisms are provided to facilitate the connection with these systems.
+In case the "Knowledge Base" already provides its own API, the optional component "Knowledge Mapper" is used which acts as an intermediate among the "Data Import REST API" and the API of the underlying system.
 In case the "Knowledge Base" does not provides any APIs or it is not feasible to consume the PIE REST API an alternative approach is supported by the PIE where a "Data Import Graphical User Interface" allows the manual importing of data.

 Knowledge Mapper: This enables interoperability at semantic level through a data translation service that will realise the conversion of data streams provided by the hosting system to selected standardised data formats and vice versa.
-The translation functionality of the "Knowledge Mapper" will be adapted depending on the properties of a selected common data model, however for the needs of the Ploutos project and pilots the translation will be realised according to the concepts and properties of the Ploutos Common Semantic Model (PCSM).
+The translation functionality of the "Knowledge Mapper" will be adapted depending on the properties of a selected common data model, however for the needs of the Ploutos project and pilots the translation will be realised according to the classes and properties of the Ploutos Common Semantic Model (PCSM).

 Security and access control: Within the Ploutos ecosystem ensuring security and access control on data exchange is considered a transversal issue that spans the whole ecosystem.
-Security related functionality provided by the PIE will be based on existing best practices ensuring Confidentiality, Integrity and Availability of data.
-Moreover, all the interaction between PIEs and between a PIE and its Knowledge Base is supported by secure communication protocols, like SSH and HTTPS.
+Security related functionality provided by the PIE are based on existing best practices ensuring confidentiality, integrity and availability of data.
+Moreover, the interaction between PIEs and between a PIE and its Knowledge Base is supported by secure communication protocols, like SSH and HTTPS.
 In addition, in the current implementation, a role-based access control mechanism is used to enforce access policies on parts of the data provided by a knowledge base.
-A PIE capability, which expresses the piece of knowledge or data is provided is defined as the unit of access control.
-In addition, each knowledge base is owned by an actor or participant that has a certain role in the knowledge network.
+A PIE capability, which defines the subset of data to be provided is defined as the unit of access control.
+Each knowledge base is owned by an actor or participant that has a certain role in the knowledge network.
 Access policies are then defined per role as the permission to access a PIEs capability granted to that role.
-These access policies are maintained by the PRDD and used by the PIEs to enforce them during data exchange phases, e.g., when a remote data query is received by a PIE.
-The PIE will provide the means for enforcing the dictated authentication, access control and data governance policies during data exchange.
+These access policies are maintained by the PRDD and used by the PIEs to enforce them during data exchange phases, e.g. when a remote data query is received by a PIE.
+The PIE provides the means for enforcing the dictated authentication, access control and data governance policies during data exchange.